mistersmee/dotfiles/docs/README.md

   */
   ```
 Copy of the GNU GPL located at `docs/license` in the repository.
-All files are under the GPL and the copyright is owned by me, unless stated otherwise in the files themselves, e.g. the scripts written by other people.
-Obviously, in that case, they hold the copyright, not me.
+All files in this repository are under the GPL and the copyright is held by me, unless specifically stated otherwise.